 Sometimes, it takes a while to figure out if you are bisexual, pansexual, gay, lesbian, queer, homoflexible, heteroflexible, heterosexual, and/or asexual.
 Therapy can help you explore your identity.

 Genderqueer & Nonbinary Gender

 Thankfully, being genderqueer is much more accepted today.
 In therapy, you can explore if you are genderqueer, genderfluid, agender, bigender, or a third gender.

 Genderqueer and nonbinary are umbrella terms.
 Being genderqueer or nonbinary means that you do not solely identify as the gender that you were assigned at birth, and you see beyond the binary approach to gender.
-Genderqueer or nonbinary people can identify as both genders, no gender, or a gender beyond male and female.
+Genderqueer or nonbinary people can identify as two genders, no gender, or a gender beyond male and female.